agbernard/ingest-demo/README.md

 ###Evaluation
 TODO
 * talk about the cost/benefit of multiple servers
-* talk about the benfit of using JPA
 * talk about RabbitMQ

+*Benefits:*
+* The code is purposely written to take advantage of JPA with Hibernate as the provider, so any of Hibernate's supported DB's would work.
+Even if the provider is changed, the code would not need to.